HEP-FCC/fcc-tutorials/fast-sim-and-analysis/FccFastSimGeneration.md

 ###  Herwig

-`Herwig` is another historical LEP generator proviidign a difefrent approach to hadronization wrt `Pythia8`.
+`Herwig` is another historical LEP generator providing a difefrent approach to hadronization wrt `Pythia8`.
 It is available as standalone program:

 ```
 $ which Herwig